BA-CalderonMorales/mobile-app/MEMORY.md

-# Development Guidelines for Claude
+# Development Guidelines for All LLMs/agents

 ## Core Philosophy